CAD

 Using a Terminal to Start CAD Tool or Design Kit

-Open a terminal, and source related script before you run a CAD tool.
+Open a terminal, and source the related script before you run a CAD tool.
 For example, to run Cadence Virtuoso, enter the following commands:

 $ source /CMC/scripts/cadence.ic06.17.823.csh